 Your aligners are 3D printed based on your customised treatment plan

 How cool is that?
-Your Invisalign aligners are not only custom made, they are created with state-of-the-art 3D printing technology.
+Your Invisalign aligners are not only custom made, they are created with 3D printing technology.
 During your Clincheck® review, you’ll realise that your teeth are being moved in a series of small, calculated steps.
 Each step translates to one set of aligners.
 A one-year treatment, for example, will require 26 biweekly aligners — each different and unique.

-To achieve this level of mass customisation, Align Technology, the maker of Invisalign, has a production facility in the United States equipped with dozens of high-end 3D printers.
-It is now the world’s largest user of 3D printing technology with Forbes estimating that it produces over 200,000 custom-made aligners daily.
+To achieve this level of mass customisation, Align Technology, the maker of Invisalign, has a production facility in the United States equipped with dozens of 3D printers.
+In 2017, it was named the world’s largest user of 3D printing technology with Forbes estimating that it produces over 200,000 custom-made aligners daily.

 Your dentist has to be Invisalign accredited (and preferably experienced)

 Everything we’ve touched on so far relates to technology.
 With Invisalign, technology is a powerful tool that only a trained hand can wield.
 Before a dentist can offer Invisalign treatment, they have to undergo accreditation training.
-Align Technology then classifies each Invisalign-accredited dentist into eight tiers, from Bronze to Blue Diamond, based on their experience.
-They do this because experience does matter.
+Align Technology then classifies each Invisalign-accredited dentist into ten tiers, from Bronze to Blue Diamond, based on their experience.
 After your first consultation and before you return for the review, your dentist does a treatment mapping process where they have to plan how each tooth should move in order to achieve the smile you want.
-While Invisalign’s advanced software can be pretty helpful with data-driven recommendations at this stage, it takes an experienced dentist to judge feasibility and suitability to your specific condition.
+While Invisalign’s software can be pretty helpful with data-driven recommendations at this stage, an experienced dentist can judge feasibility and suitability to your specific condition.